Adam Conley: Tohoku Rakuten Golden Eagles

 On December 12, 2020, Conley signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball for the 2021 season.

-On May 3, 2021, Adam's partner, Kendall Mays Conley, made a statement on behalf of the family of his release from the Rakuten Golden Eagles due to Japan's border closures because of rising cases of COVID-19.
+On May 3, 2021, Adam's wife, Kendall Mays Conley, made a statement on behalf of the family of his release from the Rakuten Golden Eagles due to Japan's border closures because of rising cases of COVID-19.
 At the time, only foreign professional athletes were allowed entrance into the country, but not their immediate family members.
 Conley was instructed by the organization to report to Japan for Spring Training alone, with his wife and children to follow once border restrictions lifted.
 Conley refused to relocate to Japan or report for Spring Training without his family for any period of time.
 His refusal to relocate without his family, coupled with Conley's and the organization's failure to reach a compromise, subsequently led to the Golden Eagles' cancellation of the contract, and the full release of Conley from their organization.